jdevfullstack/generative-ai-review/README.md

 First, you must know how to ask the right questions.
 Second, work on pieces of code, not one bulk.
 It works very well in these scenarios.

-## Gen AIs with Different Specialties
+## GenAI with Different Specialties
-Much like humans in different fields and subfields, GPTs now have specialties too.
+Much like humans in different fields and subfields, GenAI now have specialties too.
 We might think that ChatGPT can answer everything GitHub Copilot can answer but it's not.
 I tried asking, say, a piece of code but they have different answers and Copilot answers it accurately because